 When multiple time bases are supported, there are mechanisms to convert from one-time format to another to support calculations done.
 In those conversions, conversion errors, rounding errors or cumulative errors can develop, as follows:

-if the conversion is not done from the most precise time formats to less precise time formats,
+if the conversion is not done from the most precise time formats to less precise time formats;

-if conversions are done from one format to another and then back for comparison, or
+if conversions are done from one format to another and then back for comparison; or

 if iterative calculations are done using less than the most precise time base possible.